 Last but certainly not least, burning fossil fuels for power and transportation is a huge source of the greenhouse gas emissions that cause global warming.
 Together, transportation and electricity account for more than half of greenhouse gas emissions in the US.

 Global warming is directly tied to increased extreme weather events and natural disasters.
-Climate-fueled natural disasters cost the US $145 billion in 2021.
-In the last five years, climate disasters have cost us a total of $742.1 billion.
-That’s one-third of the total disaster cost of the last 42 years.
+Climate-fueled natural disasters cost the US $165 billion in 2021.
+In the last five years, climate disasters have cost us a total of $595.5 billion.
+That’s one-quarter of the total disaster cost of the last 42 years.

 Be part of the clean energy transition from home